 You don't need any boating experience or qualifications to enjoy a Blue Cruise vacation.
 Similar to cruising on a larger cruise ship, the boat is staffed with crew who are responsible for operating the gulet and keeping it safe and clean, preparing and serving meals, and attending to guest needs.

 The term Blue Cruise (also called Blue Voyage, Blue Tour, or Mavi Tur in Turkish) originated in a Turkish book entitled "Mavi Yolculuk" (which translates to "Blue Voyage"), written by historian, translator, academic and archaeologist, Azra Erhat.
 Published in 1957, the book describes the author's wonderful experiences sailing through the gorgeous blue water of Turkey's south west coast.

 The concept of the Blue Cruise entered the Turkish imagination even earlier though, through the writing of Cevat Şakir Kabaağaçlı (aka, The Fisherman of Halicarnassus).
 Exiled to Bodrum in 1925, he eventually chose to make the small seaside town his permanent home, taking his friends on boat trips and introducing them to this beautiful part of the world.

-Prior to the 1980s, cruises were available only to the privileged few with access to private boats.
-Nowadays, Blue Cruises are a popular tourist activity, with people from all walks of life chartering boats for enchanting sailing holidays on the Mediterranean.
+Prior to the 1980s, cruises were available only to the privileged few with access to private boats - or those willing to forego their creature comforts and sail on fishing or sponge diving boats.
+Over time, boat builders recognized a potential new audience and started building sturdy wooden yachts specifically for holiday cruises.
+Gulet cruises grew in popularity, with people from all walks of life chartering boats for enchanting sailing holidays on the Mediterranean.